Josefinekihlstrom/Plant-Memory/assets/testing/testing.md

         - Verified by pressing the 'Start The Game' overlay that the cards are being reshuffled.
         - If a round has been played and finished before clicking the replay button, the time stamp from the last round appears in the menu section under the timer.
+        - If the dark theme was used before clicking the replay icon, the page reloads with the dark theme on.
+        - If the light theme was used before clicking the replay icon, the page reloads with the light theme on.
     - When clicking on the speaker icon the background music starts playing and the icon changes to a speaker icon that is playing sound.
         - When clicking the speaker icon again the music stops and the icon changes back to the initial state.
         - When background music is playing, the other sound effects aren't negatively affected.